StrideIT/docker-odoo-EE/README.md

-# Step 1: Create your Project folder
+# Odoo Docker Setup with Custom and Enterprise Addons

+## Overview
+This guide provides step-by-step instructions for setting up an Odoo instance with Docker, including custom and enterprise addons.

+## Project Structure
-Create your Project folder on your Windows PC with the following structure:
+Create your project folder on your Windows PC with the following structure:
 ```
 project-root/
 │